So, how to avoid bulky slides? Put a finger down if you have…

 - No death-by-PowerPoint – The 5-5-5 rule helps you avoid common mistakes while making your slideshow that can make your audience tune out quickly.

 Preparing tons of slides is exhausting and time-consuming, but when you know how to summarise your content, you don’t have to put too much work into your slides.

 Cons of the 5/5/5 Rule

 Some people say that rules like this are made up by presentation consultants, as they earn a living by telling you how to make your presentations great again 😅.
-You can find many similar versions like the 6×6 or 7×7 rule online without knowing who invented stuff like this.
+You can find many similar versions online, like the 6 by 6 rule or 7 by 7 rule, without knowing who invented stuff like this.

-The rule also tells us to include, at most, 5 bullet points.
-Sometimes that means filling a slide with 5 ideas, which is way more than the widely held belief that there should be only one idea in a slide.
+The rule also tells us to include, at most, five bullet points.
+Sometimes that means filling a slide with 5 ideas, which is way more than the widely held belief that there should be only one idea in a fall.
 The audience might read everything else and think of the second or third idea while you’re trying to deliver the first one.

-On top of that, even if you follow this rule to a tee, you might still end up having 5 text slides in a row, followed by an image slide, and then a few other text slides, and repeat.
+On top of that, even if you follow this rule to a tee, you might still have five text slides in a row, followed by an image slide, and then a few other text slides, and repeat.
 That’s not appealing to your audience; it makes your presentation just as stiff.

-The 5/5/5 rule can at times go against what is considered good practice in presentations, like having visual communication with your audience or including some charts, data, photos, etc. to illustrate your point clearly.
+The 5/5/5 rule can sometimes go against what is considered good practice in presentations, like having visual communication with your audience or including some charts, data, photos, etc., to illustrate your point clearly.

 The 5/5/5 rule can be put to good use, but it does have its own pros and cons.
 There is still a bit of a debate here on whether it’s worth using, but the choice is yours.

-Alongside making use of these kinds of rules, check out some of our tips to help you nail your presentation.
+Alongside using these rules, check out some tips to help nail your presentation.